There are a few tell-tale signs that you may have a water leak:

 - Sound of running water

-Some burst pipes or leaks are easy to spot.
+Some burst pipes or leaks are easy to find.
 You may be able to trace the source of a puddle or drip.
 You might see water stains on the drywall.
 If the damage happens on an exposed pipe, you can see the hole.
-Other leaks are hidden behind walls and not so obvious.
+Other leaks are hidden behind walls or under trees roots and are not so obvious.
+It could be a leaking toilet or a leaking tap.

 If you suspect a leak, turn off all appliances that use water, and don't use any taps, toilets or other sources of water during the test.
 Look at the water meter.
 After 30 minutes, check it again to see if it moved at all during that time.
 If it did, you have a leak.